aws-samples/busy-engineers-document-bucket/instructions/docs/adding-the-encryption-sdk.md

 #### What Happened?

 1. You added a dependency on the AWS Encryption SDK library in your code
-1. You changed the API to expect that a Keyring or Master Key Provider will be passed to your code to use in `store` and `retrieve` operations
+1. (Java and Python) You changed the API to expect that a Keyring or Master Key Provider will be passed to your code to use in `store` and `retrieve` operations

 ### Step 2: Add Encryption to `store`